lockss/lockss-rtd-portal/docs/migration/configuring2.rst

          b.
 Once successful, click on :guilabel:`Admin Access Control` in the top-right navigation menu.

          c.
 If it is not covered by the entries in the :guilabel:`Allow Access` section, add the IP address of your LOCKSS 1.x host (so it will be allowed to connect to the LOCKSS 2.x Web user interface), then click the :guilabel:`Update` button to save.

-         d.
-If your LOCKSS network uses LCAP SSL keystores for encrypted communication between nodes, see the :doc:`lcap-ssl` chapter.

       .. tab-item:: Same-Host Migration
          :sync: samehost